The Hidden Cost of CPQ for VARs and MSPs: Why Manual Work Still Creeps Back In

 Every gap comes back to the same outcome: manual effort creeping back into supposedly automated processes.
 This has several consequences:

-- Errors and leakage: manual entry increases mistakes, from pricing inaccuracies to missed rebates, and can further erode already fragile margin levels.
+• Errors and leakage: manual entry increases mistakes, from pricing inaccuracies to missed rebates.
+This can further erode already fragile margin levels.

 What VARs and MSPs Need